Skip to main content

 Traditions

-One of Dartmouth’s most lasting (and fun) traditions is its annual snowball fight, which occurs during the first snowfall of winter term.
-The event is triggered by a mysterious email in poem form sent by famous alumni (Dr. Seuss) to Robert Frost (also a Dartmouth graduate) inviting the reader to a midnight snowball fight.
+One of Dartmouth’s most enduring (and fun) traditions is its annual snowball fight, which occurs during the first snowfall of the winter term.
+The event is triggered by a mysterious email in poem form sent by famous alumni (Dr. Seuss) to Robert Frost (also a Dartmouth graduate), inviting the reader to a midnight snowball fight.

 Dartmouth embraces the cold, dark winter months of northern New England for another of its most notable traditions: Winter Carnival.
-First held in 1911, the theme of the Winter Carnival changes each year, and events include a Polar Bear Swim and Human Dogsled Races.
+First held in 1911, the theme of the Winter Carnival changes annually, and events include a Polar Bear Swim and Human Dogsled Races.

 First-year trips play an important role in introducing new students to Dartmouth.
-“Trips” are a student-run, pre-orientation program that takes first-year students on a five-day outdoor experience (suitable for all skill levels and backgrounds) that facilitates interaction between upperclassmen and incoming students.
+“Trips” are a student-run, pre-orientation program that takes first-year students on a five-day outdoor experience (suitable for all skill levels and backgrounds), facilitating interaction between upperclassmen and incoming students.
 The program is wildly popular, with more than 90% of incoming students participating.

 Dorms